rvsul/rvsul/README.md

 ### Yo!
 I'm Rasul. 💯

-Front End DeveloperTechie, Techie, Gamer and Human.
+Front End Developer, Techie, Gamer and Human.

 **Languages and Tools I use:**